 Winter Hazel Care

 Planting your Buttercup Winter Hazel will be done as usual for a shrubby tree.
 Dig a hole wider and deeper than the root ball.
 Add compost to the hole, then place the plant so that the root ball is even with the soil line.
-Fill in the hole with a mix of compost, the soil you removed, a few heaping handfuls of perlite and then cover with mulch to the drip line.
+Fill in the hole with a mix of compost, the soil you removed, a few heaping handfuls of perlite, and then cover with mulch to the drip line.
 You will want to water your plant weekly, deeply, and thoroughly for the first growing season.
-Once your Buttercup Winter Hazel is established enjoy the hope it instils every year the beautiful smells it unleashes into the crisp winter air.
+Once your Buttercup Winter Hazel is established, enjoy the hope it instills every year with the beautiful smells it unleashes into the crisp winter air.

 Planting the Buttercup Winter Hazel in full sun to part shade will help your plant thrive.
 More sun will increase the number of blooms on your shrub.
 As stated above, consider using the sun as a design element when placing the tree in your landscape.

-The ideal soil for the Buttercup Winter Hazel has a low pH, is organically rich, and well-drained, not compact.
+The ideal soil for the Buttercup Winter Hazel is acidic, light, organically rich, and well-drained, not compact.
 It does not tolerate heavy, compact clay soil.